nfq-technologies/sylius-omnisend-plugin/docs/test_plan.md

 Cart with Omnisend should be synced after addressing step.

-Data with Omnisend is also should be synced then sylius remove expired carts command is executed:
+Data with Omnisend also should be synced then sylius "remove expired carts" command is executed:
 ```
  php tests/Application/bin/console sylius:remove-expired-carts
 ```